Planning your big day but don’t know what to expect for your budget? TFC wants to help answer the big question: how much does a wedding cost?

 Even if you’re not that crafty, there are ways you can do things yourself and save money.
 You can print your own table cards, invitations, or create your own decorations (for the craftier folk).

 Depending on the season of your wedding, consider holding an outside reception.
 If you’re concerned about weather problems, even restaurants or parks are able to host a reception.

 Keep the food casual and maybe even fun.
 Sometimes people get caught up in the wedding that, when they realize they’re hungry, they barely taste the food since they’re eating so fast.
 If you have an ethnic preference, maybe offer two or three of your favorite dishes.

 Remember why you’re having your wedding and focus on the moment.
 If you have a fun atmosphere and love is in the air, it doesn’t matter how many decorations you have.

-If you have an unexpected expense for your wedding or really want your dream to come true, consider getting an auto title loan with TFC.
+Now that you know how much does a wedding cost, if you have an unexpected expense for your wedding or really want your dream to come true, consider getting an auto title loan with TFC.
 You can get your cash in as little as one business day and even take advantage of our loan term benefits.
 From funds between $2,500 to $50,000, you can make your wedding the biggest your friends and family have seen!
 Give us a call today!